DecruKeanu/The-Director/README.md

 -	The Director AI has to adapt the game world based on this data.
 -	The Director AI has to enforce In-World rules and logic.

-Because these 3 features are the only defining element of a director AI I thought it would be better to look at games that implemented this system to understand what a director AI really is and it basic workings.
-Keep in mind that these examples are not the only implementation of this Ai system and that there are many more games that implemented this system.
+Because these 3 features are the only defining element of a director AI it would be better to look at games that implemented this system to understand what a director AI really is and it basic workings.
+Keep in mind that these examples are not the only implementation of this AI system and that there are many more games that implemented this system.

 **Left 4 Dead**

-The director AI in left 4 dead is perhaps the most well-known implementation of a director AI and works in 3 stages.
+The director AI in *Left 4 Dead* is perhaps the most well-known implementation of a director AI and works in 3 stages.
 The first stage is called the build-up and occurs when the players are not in a lot of danger.
 The director will increase the danger level and switch to the second stage called the peak.
 In this stage the danger level reached a given threshold and will this will trigger the director to give one last big attack to the players to keep them under pressure.
 After this the director switched to the last stage called relax.
-In this stage the director slows down significantly and allow the players to catch breath and heal.
-In this stage the director also waits so restart the cycle but this is dependent on a number of factors.
+In this stage the director slows down significantly and allow the players to catch their breath and heal.
+In this stage the director also waits to restart the cycle but this is dependent on a number of factors.
 A big factor that the director takes into account during this whole process is stress level of the players.
 This is monitored for each player separately.

 The stress increases when:
-- zombies attack the player (increases gradually).
+- zombies attack the player (stress increases gradually).
-- zombies are in proximity of the player (increases gradually).
+- zombies are in proximity of the player (stress increases gradually).
-- zombies execute special attacks (increases instantly).
+- zombies execute special attacks (stress increases instantly).

 The director will attack players with a lower stress level more.
-This is how the system works behind the scenes but how does it change the game world itself.
-The director is responsible for spawning enemies in the world and placing pickups (at presets) according to the players stress level.
+This is how the system works behind the scenes, but how does it change the game world itself.
+The director is responsible for spawning enemies in the world and decide which pickups (at presets) are going to spawn according to the players stress level.
 The director AI is also balanced and has some restrictions to make it fairer to the players.
 The director AI also interacts with an audio manager to give cues when certain events are happening.

-**Alien Isolation**
+**Alien: Isolation**

-The director AI in alien isolation is a very complicated one.
-It takes a lot of factors into account but I will simplify it.
-The main purpose of the director AI is to point the alien AI to the player by giving hints of the players location but the director never shares the exact location of the player.
+The director AI in *alien: isolation* is a very complicated one.
+It takes a lot of factors into account but this is a simplified explanation of the AI.
+The main purpose of the director AI is to point the alien AI to the player by giving hints of its location but the director never shares the exact location.
 The way it does this is by working with a menace system.
 If the menace is low the director will be put in active mode and send signals to the alien AI to hunt and search for the player.
-If the menace is high the director will be put to passive mode to let the player catch his breath.
-In this mode the director will send instructions to the Alien Ai to crawl into the vents and leave the player alone for a while at least.
+If the menace is high the director will be put in a passive mode to let the player catch his breath.
+In this mode the director will send instructions to the Alien AI to crawl into the vents and leave the player alone (for a while at least).

 The menace increases when:
 - The player is close to the alien.